expo/appjs25-eas-update-workshop-code/README.md

 ## About the demo app

+The app is a concept for a guide for an art museum, where you can virtually tour the available exhibits and "favorite" the exhibits you would like to see in person.

+The works of art themselves are pulled from the [Cleveland Museum of Art Open Access API](https://openaccess-api.clevelandart.org/), retrieved using TanStack query.
+You could use the API directly, but for reliability's sake, it's pulling the data from local files, though the images themselves are still pulled from the museum's CDN.

 The demo is based off the Expo Router tabs starter (`npx create-expo-app --template tabs`), and also includes Nativewind v4 for most of the styling.

 ## Talk to the presenters